… or just another story about mature hardware 😉

 To ease things up, I’ve joined all GND signals with a naked wire.

 There are 3 resistors needed for RGB and another two for other signals so I’ve started adding ’em.

-Next step was to about soldering all signal wires.
+The next step was to solder all signal wires.

-Next thing on a list was to clean up a motherboard and sort out any issues with it.
+The next thing on my list was to clean up a motherboard and sort out any issues with it.

-Here are some pics before I’ve put my hands on it.
+Here are some pics before I put my hands on it.
 There were quite a few unusual mods.

 Usual work followed – cleaning, resocketing, etc.

 There was only one last piece of the whole puzzle left – fixing brooming audio.
-This problem and fix for it is described on many forums and websites so I won’t go into details about it here.
+This problem and the fix for it are described on many forums and websites so I won’t go into details about it here.
 Instead, I’ll put some pics and a comparison video.